 Major causes of anosmia include

-Prior upper respiratory infection (URI), especially influenza infection, is implicated in 14 to 26% of all presenting cases of hyposmia or anosmia.
+Prior upper respiratory infection (URI), especially influenza, is implicated in 14 to 26% of all patients that present with hyposmia or anosmia.

-Anosmia may be an early symptom, and thus a clue to coronavirus disease 2019 (COVID-19), caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+Anosmia may be an early symptom and thus a clue to COVID-19 COVID-19 COVID-19 is a respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Infection may be asymptomatic or have symptoms ranging from mild upper respiratory symptoms to acute respiratory... read more , caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 Pearls & Pitfalls